 This one is not only fun to look at but it is also fun for the kitty who plays with it.
-This is a two-in-one scratching post and cat toy.
 Your cat can have an area to scratch and an area to get a body massage.
 A win-win for everyone!

 If you do not want to have a scratching post lying around or getting in the way, then this one is worth considering.
 This scratching post hangs from a doorknob and is completely out of the way and off the floor.